The List

 Museum Late: Festival Ceilidh

-National Museums Scotland Our popular museum ceilidh comes to the Fringe.
-Grab your pals for a night of reels and revelry and join the party in Scottish style!
+The sell out Festival Ceilidh makes a stomping return this August.
+Grab your pals for a night of reels and revelry and join the party in Scottish style.
 The fantastic Jacobites Ceilidh Band will get you twirling and birling through Strip the Willow, Dashing White Sergeant and other traditional dances in one of Scotland’s biggest ceilidhs.
-Set in the Museum’s majestic Grand Gallery, all dances are suitable for beginners with no previous experience necessary – our caller will guide you through the steps on the night.
-Audience participation, Audience will be standing throughout, Audience required to walk or move around during the performance
+Set in the Museum’s majestic Grand Gallery, all dances are suitable for beginners with no previous experience necessary – the caller will guide you through the steps on the night.

 ↖ Back to all venues